scipy/scipy.org/www/topical-software.rst

 - SciPyAmazonAmi: Add software you would like installed on a publicly available Amazon EC2 image here
 - `larry <https://pypi.python.org/pypi/la>`__: Label the rows, columns, any dimension, of your NumPy arrays.
 - `PyCVF <http://pycvf.sourceforge.net>`__: A computer vision and videomining Framework.
-- http://wiki.scipy.org/StatisticalDataStructures Wiki page to discuss pandas, larry, NumPy and other issues related to statistical data structures

 - `CNEMLIB <https://sn-m2p.cnrs.fr/SphinxDoc/cnem/index.html>`__ : propose an implementation of CNEM in 2d and 3d.
 The CNEM is a generalisation for non convex domain of the Natural Element Method.
 It's a FEM like approach.
 The main functionalities of CNEMLIB are : i) interpolation of scattered data spread on convex or non convex domains with the Natural Neighbour interpolant (Sibson) in 2d, and the Natural Neighbour interpolant (Sibson or Laplace) or the linear finite element interpolant over the Delaunay tessellation in 3d. ii) a gradient matrix operator which allows to calculate nodal gradients for scattered data (the approach used is based on the stabilized nodal integration, SCNI). iii) a general assembling tools to construct assembled matrix associated with a weak formulation (heat problem, mechanic problem, hydrodynamic problem, general purpose problem) as such used with the Finite Element Method (FEM).
 - `aestimo <http://aestimo.ndct.org/doku.php/start>`__: models quantum well semiconductor heterostructure using a 1-D self-consistent Schrödinger-Poisson solver.
 Contains a shooting method solver and a finite element k.p solver.